Koenig & Bauer (ETR:SKB) Given a €21.00 Price Target by Kepler Capital Markets Analysts

-Kepler Capital Markets set a €21.00 ($24.42) price objective on Koenig & Bauer (ETR:SKB) in a research report sent to investors on Thursday morning, Borsen Zeitung reports.
+Kepler Capital Markets set a €21.00 ($24.42) target price on Koenig & Bauer (ETR:SKB) in a research note issued to investors on Thursday morning, Borsen Zeitung reports.
 The firm currently has a neutral rating on the stock.

 Koenig & Bauer AG develops, produces, distributes, and services printing systems and peripherals worldwide.
 It operates through three segments: Sheetfed, Digital & Web, and Special.
 The Sheetfed segment offers presses for packaging and commercial printing, as well as workflow and logistics solutions; and peripheral equipment for finishing and processing printed products.